 The suit seeks permanent injunction against trademark infringement, passing off, dilution, unfair competition, damages, etc., under Trade Marks Act, 1999.
 Plaintiffs argue 'KRELON/KRELON COSMETICS' (impugned mark) is deceptively similar to 'KRYOLAN'—visually (similar structure), phonetically (sound alike), and conceptually (fanciful marks in identical cosmetics category, Class 3)—likely confusing average consumers into believing defendants' products are authorized/affiliated.
 Addition of 'COSMETICS' is descriptive and non-distinctive.
 Defendants' Class 35 registration irrelevant (services, not goods).
 Plaintiffs' mark is invented/fanciful house mark; defendants' descriptive claim fallacious.
 Bad faith presumed: Defendants aware of plaintiffs' prior use (sales ₹71.79 crores in 2022-23) yet adopted in 2022.
 Trade channels/consumers identical, risking misrepresentation.
 Defendants absent despite advance service.

-- I.A.
-21376/2025 (under Order XXXIX Rules 1 and 2 CPC read with Section 151 CPC): Found prima facie case: Plaintiffs prior registered proprietors (No. 601757, Class 3); 'KRYOLAN' invented/fanciful with substantial goodwill/sales; 'KRELON' deceptively similar (visual/phonetic), not descriptive, in identical goods/channels, presuming bad faith awareness.
+The court found Found prima facie case: Plaintiffs prior registered proprietors (No. 601757, Class 3); 'KRYOLAN' invented/fanciful with substantial goodwill/sales; 'KRELON' deceptively similar (visual/phonetic), not descriptive, in identical goods/channels, presuming bad faith awareness.
 Balance of convenience/irreparable injury favors plaintiffs; public interest in avoiding confusion.
 Ex parte ad-interim injunction granted until next hearing: Defendants, proprietors/partners/directors, and agents restrained from using 'KRELON/KRELON COSMETICS' or deceptively similar marks/names in Class 3 for cosmetics, infringing 'KRYOLAN'.
 Notice via all modes on process fee payment, returnable next date; reply within four weeks of notice; rejoinder four weeks thereafter.
-Order XXXIX Rule 3 CPC compliance within one week.

 Disclaimer: The information shared here is intended to serve the public interest by offering insights and perspectives.
 However, readers are advised to exercise their own discretion when interpreting and applying this information.
 The content herein is subjective and may contain errors in perception, interpretation, and presentation.